acane77/miyuki_translator/README.md

 -------

-**Note**: The software will no longer be open-sourced since version v1.3.0.
+**Note**: The software has no longer been open-sourced since version v1.3.0.

-All codes before v1.3.0 were licensed under GPLv3 (see LICENCE document with the source code).
+All codes before v1.3.0 (not included) were licensed under GPLv3 (see LICENCE document with the source code).

+The authorities of code before version v1.3.0 (not included) that alreadly granted remain avaliable, but downloads of the source code of these versions will no longer provided.

 -------
 &copy; 2020-2022 Acane